This article was updated in September 2018.

-Drupal is more than a decade old now.
-What was once a very cool open source project for developers and tech tinkerers around the world is now a well-established and powerful platform used by some of the world’s largest organizations.
-So, although many are just embarking on their Drupal journey for the first time, others are now on their first or second site overhaul or redesign within an existing Drupal environment.
+Drupal is over a decade and a half old now.
+What was once a very cool open source project for developers and tech tinkerers around the world is now a well-established and powerful platform used by some of the world’s largest organizations (we’re talking Harvard University, Tesla, and the World Food Programme!).
+So, although many are just embarking on their Drupal journey for the first time, others are now on their second or third site overhaul or redesign within an existing Drupal environment.

 Maybe you are at one of those organizations that built a site a few years back.
 When it was done, you felt like you just birthed a baby – some bumps in the road, delays, etc. But it was launched and worked out okay, but now it is time for Drupal Mach 2 (“I hope you like our new direction.”)

 So, how do the components of a Drupal website overhaul resemble that of a home renovation?
 Let the analogies begin!

 “Full Service” Agency = General Contractor

 Traditionally, companies have taken the agency approach when developing websites.
 These firms have design people, market research people, and web development people to deliver the full product – a launched website.
 Like the General Contractor, they plan the project, determine what they can get accomplished with their own people, and subcontract any work when they don’t have in-house resources.
 When I look at full service agencies, I am generally skeptical of those that claim to do all things well – especially in the world of Drupal development, which requires some very specific expertise.
 The same would be true for a general contractor who also is an “expert” on plumbing, electrical, cabinets, counter tops, paint, etc. To draw ANOTHER analogy, it’s kind of like the Cheesecake Factory menu that claims to have 200 menu selections made fresh everday.
 REALLY?
 Can they make all these things well?